Social Media Warning Labels: How Teens Can Responsibly Engage in Social Media Use

 • Incorporate programs into high schools that foster advocacy and build resiliency, such as a resident leadership academy or Mind Matters.

-• Build a network of ‘trusted messengers’ – the people who carry out public health strategies within their own communities.
+• Build a network of ‘trusted messengers’ – the people who carry out public health strategies within their communities.

-“Really, the first step is just understanding the effects climate change has on mental health,” according to Junee.
+“The first step is just understanding the effects climate change has on mental health,” according to Junee.
 “And only then can we address the resiliency part.”

 As 2024 Ushers in a New Silent Opioid Epidemic, Securing LGBTQ+ Spaces is the Answer